mobiosolutions/laravel-rest-api-with-passport/README.md

         {
             $blog = Blog::find($id);

-            //Check if blog found or not.
-            if (is_null($blog)) {
+            //Check if the blog found or not. if (is_null($blog)) {
                 $message = 'Blog not found.';
                 $status = false;